by Texas Homesteader ~

 Successful Flour Tortilla Recipe!

 So I tweaked the recipe to fit our tastes and now we love the result.
+They’re a shortcut version of homemade tortillas, so don’t expect them to compete with that family recipe that’s been passed down for generations.

-But it’s true, they’re not quite the same texture of a traditional tortilla from a recipe passed down for generations.
+But be aware – although they’re delicious these mix-n-pour tortillas are not quite the same texture of a traditional flour tortilla.
 They’re almost like a very thin, flat, tortilla-flavored pancake.
 We love ’em!

-And unlike the homemade flour tortillas of my past, these tortillas turned out soft & easy to bend and roll without cracking & tearing.
+And unlike the homemade flour tortillas of my past, these mix-n-pour tortillas turned out soft & easy to bend and roll without cracking & tearing.
 It’s a very important quality since RancherMan likes to roll them up & eat them hot off the griddle.

 These tortillas fit the bill quite nicely for both uses.
 And it seems to me that they’re also much more filling than the commercial counterparts.